skoellen/mix-designer/README.md

 > Under development and mainly for internal use.
-At least for now no additional features or immediate bug fixes are planned!
+At least for now **no** additional features or immediate bug fixes are planned!
 However you can use this for your design development if you see fit :)

+> Version 1 is not tagged yet.
+So Installation needs -sdev option.

 Mix designer is a scaffolding project in order to get started with asset compilation and model bundling right away.